jabirali/tmux-tilish/README.md

 terminal keyboard shortcut <kbd>Alt</kbd>+<kbd>Enter</kbd> in the settings.
 Note that in `gnome-terminal`, it only works if you don't open any GUI tabs;
 if so, then the terminal steals the <kbd>Alt</kbd>+<kbd>0</kbd>-<kbd>9</kbd>
 keybindings for the GUI tabs.
-Note that almost none of the <kbd>Alt</kbd> keys seem to work by default on an old-fashioned `xterm`.
+If you use `xterm`, almost none of the <kbd>Alt</kbd>
+keys work by default.
+That can be fixed by adding the following to `~/.Xresources`:

+	XTerm*eightBitControl: false
+	XTerm*eightBitInput: false
+	XTerm.omitTranslation: fullscreen
+	XTerm*fullscreen: never

 ## Integration with vim-tmux-navigator